We recently did a post looking at who is the best football tipster, which provoked quite a bit of interest and debate among you, our visitors.

 Now most of us mortals won’t have quite enough cash to stake at £100 per point, but even if you had staked just £10 per point, you would be £9,000 better off.

 So with results like those, we really can’t argue with Bet Alchemist being right towards the top of this list of the best horse racing tipsters.

-Having achieved an absolutely superb record since starting tipping in November 2015, the Flat Racing Master is certainly deserving of its title and is clearly a master of his trade.
-With over £5,000 profit made to just £10 stakes, this is undoubtedly one of the best tipsters we have ever come across.
-Having made an average of £448 profit per month, members have been cleaning out the bookies pretty much continuously whilst following the Flat Racing Master.
+Having achieved a superb record since starting tipping in November 2015, the Flat Racing Master is certainly deserving of its title and is clearly a master of his trade.
+With over £8,000 profit made to just £10 stakes, this is undoubtedly one of the best tipsters we have ever come across.
+Having made an average of £200 profit per month, members have been cleaning out the bookies pretty much continuously whilst following the Flat Racing Master.

-These profits have been achieved with a return on investment of 29%, which is an outstanding level to have achieved over such a long period.
-Normally you would expect anything over a 15% return on investment to be worthy of note, so close to 30% is clearly top draw.
+These profits have been achieved with a return on investment of 12%, which is an impressive level to have achieved over such a long period.
 The strike rate is also a very healthy 25%, meaning that there a good number of winning bets and the longest losing streak is just 16 bets.

 If you are looking for a horse racing tipster with a supreme record of success on the flat, then look no further than the Flat Racing Master.

 Another service we have reviewed here at Honest Betting Reviews and that came up trumps is Win Form Pro from the Pro Betting Club stables.